SathyaBhat/sathyabh.at/content/2017-05-23-mission-cooldown-reign-in-on-the-burning-hellforge-aka-how-i-cleaned-up-the-crud-off-my-cpu-heat-sinkfan.md

   - gaming
   - heatsink
   - Hellforge
+places:
+  Bangalore

 ---
-It's been about 4 years since I built <a href="https://sathyabh.at/2013/08/01/hellforge-my-desktop-after-a-long-time/" target="_blank" rel="noopener noreferrer">Hellforge</a>.
+It's been about 4 years since I built [Hellforge](https://sathyabh.at/2013/08/01/hellforge-my-desktop-after-a-long-time/).
 It's gotten some updates:

   * Replaced Gigabyte 7750 with an Asus Strix 970
   * Added on a Samsung Evo 840 256GB